gmr/consulate/README.rst

 Installation
 ------------

-Consulate is available via pypi_ and can be installed with easy_install or pip:
+Consulate is available via Passport is available via `pypi <https://pypi.python.org/pypi/consulate>`_ and can be installed with easy_install or pip:

 .. code:: bash